10 Top tips for visiting beautiful Bali after the Pandemic

 Bali is paradise.
 But some things have changed, especially after the Pandemic.

-After visiting the island since 2010, running Women’s Wellness Retreats each year from 2013 – 2018, and now living on the island for the past four years… I’ve definitely seen the island change over the past decade.
+After visiting the island since 2010, running Women’s Wellness Retreats each year from 2013 – 2018, and living on the island for five years… I’ve definitely seen the island change over the past decade.

-Now that the borders are open again, we are watching things shift, adapt, grow and change even more so.
+Since the boarders opened again in 2022, we have watched things shift, adapt, grow and change even more so.

 In 2019 Bali had 6.5million visitors (to put it into perspective, Australia had 9.5million visitors that same year – think of the size of Bali compared to Australia!).